ubx-cbp/about-abac/docs/doc/t&c.md

 • ABAC Concierge App shall refer to the ABAC Concierge App application running on mobile devices where the ABAC delegate can access the ABAC Concierge App.

 • “ABAC Concierge App customer” and “ABAC delegate” shall refer to a person who uses the ABAC Concierge App or avails for the ABAC Concierge App Service.

+• This concierge app is intended for all ABAC members and staffers as reference for the  ABAC III Meeting on July 27 to 30, 2023 in Cebu City, Philippines.
+Invited guests and delegates may also be able to access this app for information purposes only.

 ## ‎ ‎ ‎ ‎ 3.
 TERMINATION / CANCELLATION OF USE